Matatika/tap-googleads/README.md

 These settings for handling your credentials through a Proxy OAuth Server, these settings are used by default in a [Matatika](https://www.matatika.com/) workspace.

 The benefit to using these settings in your [Matatika](https://www.matatika.com/) workspace is that you do not have to get or provide any of the OAuth credentials.
-All a user needs to do it allow the Matatika App permissions to access your GoogleAds data, and choose what `customer_id` you want to get data from.
+All a user needs to do it allow the Matatika App permissions to access your GoogleAds data, and choose what `customer_id(s)` you want to get data from.

 All you need to provide in your [Matatika](https://www.matatika.com/) workspace are:
 - Permissions for our app to access your google account through an OAuth screen